SimVascular/svFSIplus/README.md

 ```

 svFSIplus solver simulation parameters are stored in an XML-format file.
 The XML file organization and parameter names replicate the original input text file using the following conversion rules
-- Parameter names have spaces replaced by underscores
+- Names have spaces replaced by underscores

-Parameters in the old text format (using an additional value after the `:` have an XML atttibute added to identify the value: `Add equation: FSI` is converted to `<Add_equation type="FSI" >`.
+- An additional value after the `:` have an XML atttibute added to identify the value: `Add equation: FSI` is converted to `<Add_equation type="FSI" >`.

-Example: Old input text file
+Example: The original text
 ```
 Add equation: FSI {
    Coupled: 1